Gokuaf/form-mvc/README.md

-# FORM-PAGE-MVC
+# FORM-PAGE-.ASPNET-MVC
-this project is based on .Net MVC (model, view, controller) created while developing new skills.
+This project is based on .AspNet MVC (model, view, controller) is a sample project while developing new skills.
-And, a new framework is introduced known as Bootstrap in the project.

-the critical point
+Important points
 is that you have to install some packages before use.
 - Bootstrap
 - jQuery